Developing relationships with suppliers

 - Talk regularly and honestly with your suppliers.
 Good business-to-business relationships rely on strong, two-way communication.
 Where possible, you should look to make face-to-face contact with suppliers or their representatives.

-- Set up standardised ordering processes that both parties can easily understand and follow.
+- Where viable, set up standardised ordering processes that both parties can easily understand and follow.

 - Bring any problems or concerns immediately to your supplier's attention.